-Pink's tattoos number around two dozen but hasn't stopped the Grammy Award-winning pop singer from adding to her growing collection as she has transitioned from a young "Missundaztood" singer to a pop sensation to a mom.
-Those over 20 tattoos she calls reminders of chapters in her life, a history that she does not want to ever erase, but do you know the meanings behind Pink's tattoos?
+Pink's tattoos number around two dozen.
+That hasn't stopped the Grammy-winning singer from adding to her growing collection as she has transitioned from a young "Missundaztood" singer to a pop sensation to a mom.
+She calls her 20+ tattoos reminders of chapters in her life, a history that she does not want to ever erase, but do you know the meanings behind Pink's tattoos?

-Born Alecia Beth Moore in Doylestown, Pennsylvania, P!nk burst onto the music scene in the early 2000s with hits like "There You Go," "Just Like a Pill," "Family Portrait" and "Get the Party Started."
-Fast forward a decade later and the critically acclaimed artist had racked up three Grammys and five MTV Video Music Awards from her five best-selling albums.
+Born Alecia Beth Moore in Doylestown, PA, P!nk burst onto the music scene in the early 2000s with hits like "There You Go," "Just Like a Pill," "Family Portrait," and "Get the Party Started."
+Fast forward a decade later, and the critically acclaimed artist had racked up three Grammys and five MTV Video Music Awards from her five best-selling albums.

 According to "Inked" magazine, the singer's love of tattoos came just as early as her love for music.
 At the age of 12, Pink got her first tattoo, a Japanese symbol on her leg to signify good luck and happiness.
 The once pink-haired rebellious teen continued to add tattoos in the years since including some very close to her heart.